ethereum/EIPs/EIPS/eip-FOCIL.md

 ### Consensus Liveness

-The builder or proposer of slot `n+1` cannot construct a canonical block without the inclusion lists and inclusion list aggregate of slot `n`.
-This protocol relies on proposers being sufficiently peered with the inclusion list committee.
-Builders (if using MEV-boost) are sufficiently peered with the inclusion list aggregation network.
+The builder or proposer of slot `n+1` cannot construct a canonical block without seeing local ILs and the IL aggregate broadcast during slot `n`.
+This implies the block producer (e.g., a proposer or a proposer builder pair needs to be sufficiently peered with the IL committee members.
+The parameter Δ also needs to be set to prevent liveness issues from accidental disparities between the proposer view and attesters' views.

 ### Block Construction Time

-The builder or proposer of slot `n+1` depends on the inclusion list aggregate of slot `n`.
-If the inclusion list aggregate appears at the `9s` mark, the builder will have `3s` to update the final block to ensure it meets the requirements.
-It's crucial for the protocol that `3s` is enough for a solo proposer.
+It is important to ensure there is enough time between the local IL freeze deadline (`t=9` during slot `n`) and the moment at which the block producer has to broadcast `block B` including the IL aggregate, so that:

-### Builder Block Fails to Satisfy Inclusion List Aggregate
+- There is enough time to update `block B`'s execution payload according to the IL aggregate constraints.

-When using MEV-boost, a proposer signs a blind block.
-Due to the nature of a blind block, a proposer cannot verify whether the builder satisfies the inclusion list aggregate, similar to how a proposer cannot verify the validity of blind transactions.
-This is consistent with the current security assumptions.
+- The proposer has enough time to collect and include all local ILs before broadcasting the IL aggregate.

 <!--
   All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
 For example, include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 EIP submissions missing the "Security Considerations" section will be rejected.
 An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.